The Ultimate Guide to

 Taste at the Cove

-This 5 Star Event features food from the best of San Diego restaurants, plus two locals to commemorate – one professional athlete and one professional person in the medical field.
+This 5-star event features food from the best of San Diego restaurants, plus two locals that are commemorated each year – one professional athlete and one person from the medical field.

 Shore Thing at the Museum of Contemporary Art San Diego, La Jolla

-During summer, come to the museum every Thursday from 5 – 8 pm for free admission to the museum, light bites and a cash bar.
+During the summer months, head to the museum every Thursday from 5 – 8 pm for free admission, light bites, and a cash bar.

 Things to Do in Fall